MRI

 MRI utilizes magnetic fields and computers to create diagnostic images.
 Because the MRI machine uses magnets, you may not be able to be scanned if you have any metal in your body, including a pacemaker, cochlear implants or metal pins, screws or plates that have been placed in the last 6 months.
 You should notify us when scheduling your appointment if you have any tattoos or permanent makeup, as some darker pigments contain metal that could affect your MRl.

-Your MRI scan will be conducted in a quiet, private room during your scheduled appointment at BMC.
+When you arrive at Burnett Medical Center in Grantsburg, your MRI scan will be conducted in a quiet, private room during your scheduled appointment.
 The machine can be recognized as a large tube with openings on both ends.
 You will be asked to lie down on a moveable table that will slide into the opening of the tube.
-Your BMC technologist will monitor you from another room, while communicating with you over speaker.
+Your BMC technologist will monitor you from another room while communicating with you over the speaker.
 The scan can last 30 minutes to over an hour.
 You will not see any parts of the MRI machine moving around you as the scan is conducted, with only the sound of a subtle tapping or thumping.
-The machine can feel confining, if you have a history of claustrophobia, speak with your medical provider about mediation that can help during your scan.
+The machine can feel confining, if you have a history of claustrophobia, speak with your medical provider about meditation that can help during your scan.

 MRI Preparation